Book your tours

 6 August 2024

-Lerryn, named after the Cornish for ‘waters’, is as picturesque as they come.
+Lerryn, named after the Cornish word for ‘waters’, is as picturesque as they come.
 It boasts an Elizabethan bridge and a little post office-come-cafe.
 Its village green overlooks stepping stones that cross the river, a tributary of the River Fowey.
 As for location, this tranquil setting is close to the ancient Lostwithiel–once the capital of Cornwall–and the seaside idyll, Fowey.

-Wonderfull All Year Round
+Visiting Lerryn, Cornwall All Year Round

 We love Lerryn whatever the season.
 In the summer you can sprawl on the green with an ice cream in hand, as boats bob by.
 Or in the autumn when the river banks are richly flanked with golden leaves.
 A frosty morning when the mist lingers over the water or spring when the woods are a wash with bluebells.